Nuntis-Spayz/sev-dot-cmds/README.md

 dot Commands for the ZX Spectrum Next

-.cal - print the current months calemdar
+.cal - print the current months calendar